gojilabs/development/3rd_parties/customer_io.md

 ### API usage

-There are some examples of usage of Customer.io service using the wrapper class provided above.
+Here are a few examples of how to use the Customer.io service using the wrapper class presented above.

-To initialize the application user the record in Customer.io needs to be created.
-Usually it happens right after creating user records in the app itself.
-The code could look like this:
+To initialize an application user, an entry must be created in Customer.io.
+Usually this happens right after creating the user records in the application itself.
+The code may look like this:

 ```ruby
 attributes = {